United States Air Force Academy

 CORE COMPETENCIES

-• National security policy research, with an emphasis on deterrence theory, particularly in the space domain
+• National security policy, with an emphasis on deterrence theory, particularly in the space, nuclear, cyber, and emerging technology domains

 HISTORY